Homemade Apple Cider

 Making your own Homemade Apple Cider is a great way to celebrate the arrival of fall and take advantage of the abundance of in-season apples!
 Enjoy warm or cold, on its own, or enhanced with a few splashes of bourbon!

 Fall is in the air, which means apple season is here!
-And one of the best ways to embrace the season is to make your own own apple cider.
+And one of the best ways to embrace the season is to make your own apple cider.
 Seriously, making homemade apple cider is the easiest way to take the fall cozy vibes up to eleven!
 Slowly simmering a big stock pot of sliced apples, ginger, cinnamon, and cloves will fill your home with an amazing aroma of autumn.
 There isn’t a scented candle that can compare!

 Homemade apple cider can be enjoyed cold or warm; served on its own or mixed into a cocktail.
-It can also be used to add some special fall flavor into things like apple pancakes and pumpkin butter.
+It can also be used to add some special fall flavor to things like apple pancakes and pumpkin butter.

-Additionally, if you go apple picking and find yourself with an abundance of apples, making apple cider can be great way to use up some of the more “visually distressed” apples.
+Additionally, if you go apple picking and find yourself with an abundance of apples, making apple cider can be a great way to use up some of the more “visually distressed” apples.
 Core, chop, and toss them into the pot!

 So let’s make some apple cider!